 The District conducts monitoring and assessment activities to assess the status and sustainability of water resources across northwest Florida.
 The 2023 districtwide WSA, described above, will include evaluations of the sustainability of water resources through 2045 for all seven regions of the District.
-Additionally, during FY 2021-22, the District will be conducting a hydrogeologic evaluation in Gulf County to assess the suitability of the intermediate aquifer as a water supply source.
+Additionally, during FY 2021-22, the District completed a hydrogeologic evaluation in Gulf County to assess the suitability of the intermediate aquifer as a water supply source.
+The work involved the construction of a test production well and several monitor wells, water quality testing, and completion of an aquifer performance test.
+The results indicated that modest quantities of potable groundwater are available from the intermediate aquifer system near White City.